jquansah/hackag.tech/README.md

 An interest in digital agriculture is expected, with minimal programming experience.
 This is a hands-on experiential learning experience, and we encourage students from all disciplines to come!
 Pre-registration is required.

-**[Register by July 1!](https://bit.ly/hackagtech)** We will be sending preparatory information and updating this site as we get closer to the event.

 ## Important Actions + Dates

-**[Registration Closes](https://bit.ly/hackagtech): July 1, 11.59pm anywhere time** After registration, you will join the Agricultural Informatics Learning Community Slack Workspace.
+**[Registration by July 1](https://bit.ly/hackagtech)** After registration, you will join the Agricultural Informatics Learning Community Slack Workspace.
+We will be updating this site and sending you more information as we get closer to the event.

 Team Formation: July 1 to July 8, online discussion forum.
 More information coming soon.